meajagun/Udacious_Recipes/README.md

 ## Current Proceedings Include
 - Data Collection of Recipes from various sources
 - Data Preprocessing
+### Proceedings in progress
+- Build and train the model
+- Distributed and encrypted training of the models
+- Deployment
+- Demo app
+- Project replication installation and guidelines

 ## Requirements
 * Python 3.7 or above